How does the supercritical GMC converge?: Local structure of extremal points

 where $(B_s)_{s \geq 0}$ is a standard Brownian motion independent of the space-time white noise $\xi'$ used in the definition of the field $\rmZ_{b}$ introduced in Definition~\ref{def:fieldsZ}.
 We observe that the field $\Phi_b$ defined in \eqref{eq:Phi} is equal in law to the field introduced in Definition~\ref{def:Fields} (which justifies using the same notation), and we also recall that $\Upsilon_{\! b}$ is given by

 We will carry our analysis in a slightly more general setting than what we specified in the introduction, namely we allow the field $\Upsilon_{\! b}$ to be perturbed by a suitable ``well-behaved'' independent field.
+This will be needed for the proof of Theorem~\ref{th:stableConv}, and in particular for the proof of Proposition~\ref{pr:joint}.

 For $b \in \N$, we consider an independent random field $\frkg_b$ on $\R^d$, which we fix for the reminder of this section and assume to satisfy the following properties: \begin{enumerate}[start=1,label={{{(G\arabic*})}}] \item One has $\frkg_b(0) = 0$ almost surely. \item For all $j \in [b]_0$, there exists a constant $c >0$ such that for all $\eta \geq 0$,

 \item There exist constants $c > 0$ such that for all $\eta \geq 0$,

 \end{enumerate} For $b \in \N$, we then define the field $\Upsilon_{\! b, \frkg}$ on $\R^d$ by

 In what follows, given $b \in \N$ and $x$, $y \in \R$, we use the convention that under $\P_{x, y, b}$, the law of $(B_s)_{s \in [0, b]}$ is that of a Brownian bridge from $x$ to $y$ in time $b$.
 Furthermore, $\E_{x, y, b}$ denotes the expectation with respect to $\P_{x, y, b}$.